Dejulia489/Dejulia489.github.io/_posts/2017-05-06-CreateHyperVVM.md

 		Set-VMDvdDrive -Path 'C:\Operating Systems\ubuntustudio-16.04.1-dvd-amd64.iso' |
 		Start-VM -VMName MediaServer

 Unfortunately the process to install the Linux OS requires some manual intervention.
-I will revisit how I install Linux	at a later time so we can fully automate this media server setup.
+I will revisit how I install Linux	at a later time so we can fully automate this server setup.

 # Wrap Up

 We have barely scratched the surface of the Hyper-V Powershell module in this post.
-Microsoft has given us some very powerful tools for us to use built into Windows 10 for free.
+Microsoft has given us some very powerful tools built right into Windows 10 for free.
 I hope to have time to learn more when I revisit this module for later projects.

-...to be continued